Wayne Nance

-Wayne Nathan Nance (October 18, 1955 – September 4, 1986), also known as The Missoula Mauler, was an American serial killer in the state of Montana.
+Wayne Nathan Nance (October 18, 1955 – September 4, 1986), known as The Missoula Mauler, was an American serial killer in the state of Montana.
 Nance was shot and killed while committing a home invasion of a co-worker's residence; thus, Nance was never formally charged, tried, or convicted of any murder.
-Authorities reported that physical evidence linked Nance to several unsolved murders and crimes.
+Authorities reported that physical evidence linked Nance to several unsolved murders.